Innovating Again! The driving motivations for the Itus team

 These new dynamics have further exposed weaknesses in how front-line operators and engineering teams manage assets, share knowledge, collaborate on best practices, and optimize strategies.
 The feedback here was clear.
 APM solutions must focus on enabling the equipment and operations experts and capturing their unique equipment knowledge in asset strategies.
 Ease of use, accessibility from anywhere, collaboration, and documentation of learnings in a structured manner which are easy to leverage, have become essential success factors in Asset Performance Management.

-Reflecting on the last 10 months, we are fortunate to have a network and community willing to engage and share expertise which has certainly shaped our initial product release and future innovations.
-Not only have we completely enjoyed innovating with the market again, we successfully validated one of our core beliefs when we founded Itus Digital, APM is much more difficult and complex than it needs to be and we can fix that!
+Reflecting on the last ten months, we are fortunate to have a network and community willing to engage and share their expertise.
+Their generosity has shaped our initial product release and future innovations.
+Not only have we thoroughly enjoyed innovating with the market again, we successfully validated one of our core beliefs when we founded Itus Digital.
+APM is much more difficult and complex than it needs to be, and we can fix that!
 Thanks again to everyone who participated.

-If you would like to see some feedback on our pre-release product, follow the link below to see what David Metcalfe, CEO at Verdantix has to say.
-You can also reach out directly to me – firstname.lastname@example.org and I can show you what is coming September 30th!
+If you would like to see some feedback on our pre-release product, follow the link below to see what David Metcalfe, CEO at Verdantix, has to say.
+You can also reach out directly to me – firstname.lastname@example.org and I can show you what is coming on September 30th!